Innocent Until Proven Guilty

 The presumption of innocence states that unless the government has actually met their burden of proving guilt beyond a reasonable doubt, the legal system (including the jurors) should presume that the defendant is innocent.
 It exists to protect the defendant against the bias that can occur by virtue of being accused of a crime; it is supposed to ensure that the justice system operates fairly and that the government is being held to the high burden of proving a defendant’s guilt beyond a reasonable doubt.

-If you or a loved one has been charged with a crime, it’s important to have an attorney that understands the challenges that you face and will ensure that any jury understands that a defendant is innocent until proven guilty.
-Contact the experienced Miami attorneys at The Baez Law Firm for a consultation today.
+If you or a loved one has been charged with a crime, it’s important to have an lawyer that understands the challenges that you face and will ensure that any jury understands that a defendant is innocent until proven guilty.
+Contact the experienced Miami lawyers at The Baez Law Firm for a consultation today.